Residence permit card

 If you have been photographed and fingerprinted at an embassy or Consulate General, you will receive the card there.
 Please ask the embassy or Consulate General if they will send it to you or if you will need to collect it.
 It can take up to four weeks, from the time you have received your decision, for the card to be made and sent to the embassy or Consulate General.

-It is not possible to speed up the production or delivery of the card.
+We cannot speed up the production or delivery of the card.

 Check the details on your card

 Please make sure that the name on your residence permit card is the same as the name on your passport.
-If the wrong name appears on your card, you should visit the Swedish Migration Board or embassy in order to get a new card.
+If the wrong name appears on your card, you should visit the Swedish Migration Agency or embassy in order to get a new card.
 If this should happen, please remember to bring your passport with you.

 If you change your name, you should first contact the Swedish Tax Agency, which is responsible for population registration, in order to register your new name.
-You should then visit the Swedish Migration Board in order to get a new residence permit card.
+You should then visit the Swedish Migration Agency in order to get a new residence permit card.

 When you travel